4 Clindamycin Interactions: What To Avoid When You’re Taking Clindamycin

 Always inform your healthcare provider about any OTC products or supplements you are taking.
 Using AI-powered telehealth platforms like Doctronic.ai can help you get tailored advice on potential interactions based on your full medication list and health profile.

-While alcohol does not directly interact with clindamycin, drinking alcohol during antibiotic treatment is usually discouraged.
-Alcohol can increase the risk of side effects such as stomach upset, dizziness, and drowsiness.
+Alcohol does not have a direct pharmacological interaction with clindamycin, but drinking while on this antibiotic is still discouraged.
+Alcohol can worsen common side effects such as stomach upset, dizziness, and drowsiness.

 Alcohol can impair your immune system’s ability to fight infection, potentially slowing your recovery.
 For best results, avoid alcohol until you have completed your clindamycin course and are feeling better.